-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: MIXED
+Factual Reporting: MOSTLY FACTUAL

-According to a Mail & Guardian article titled “South Africa’s (political) media landscape” the political positioning of Times Media Group is a “Government watchdog, openly critical of some ANC policies, extensive reporting on corruption and related scandals.”
+According to a Mail & Guardian article titled “South Africa’s (political) media landscape,” the political positioning of Times Media Group is a “Government watchdog, openly critical of some ANC policies, extensive reporting on corruption and related scandals.”
 ANC (The African National Congress) is the Republic of South Africa’s governing political party.
 The political position of ANC is Centre-left.

 Their position on US politics is anti-Trump since the President’s “shithole countries” remark.
 Times Live published an open letter to Donald Trump titled “Dear Donald: A letter from the Shithole”.